bentomhall/nih-system/monsters/Creatures.md

 **_Bite_**. _Melee Weapon Attack:_ +6 to hit, reach 5 ft., one target. _Hit:_ 13 (2d8 + 4) piercing damage.

-Smaller than a giant shark but larger and fiercer than a reef shark, a **hunter shark** haunts deep waters.
-It usually hunts alone, but multiple hunter sharks might feed in the same area.
-A fully grown hunter shark is 15 to 20 feet long.

 #### Hyena

 _Medium beast, unaligned_